easybuilders/easybuild-docs/docs/governance/governance.md

 amount of Members (rather than the total amount of votes), there is no quorum for votes on amendments to the Charter, Governance or Policies.

+#### 6.3.10

+Voting by the Steering Committee is only possible when there are at least 3 Steering Committee members in total.
+If there are fewer than 3 members, the Steering Committee can only vote on new members.

 ### 6.4 Meetings

 The Steering Committee will meet as needed, but at least once per quarter.
 The chair is responsible for organizing the meeting.